Ilaria125/Data-Science-Master-Projects/Natural-Language-Processing/README.md

 ## Repository Structure

 ### Quora Question Pairs
-- `train_models.ipynb`: Notebook for preprocessing, feature engineering, model training, and evaluation on the Quora dataset.
+- `train_models_quora.ipynb`: Notebook for preprocessing, feature engineering, model training, and evaluation on the Quora dataset.
-- `reproduce_results.ipynb`: Notebook to reproduce results and generate final evaluation metrics.
+- `reproduce_results_quora.ipynb`: Notebook to reproduce results and generate final evaluation metrics.

 ### Named Entity Recognition
-- `train_models.ipynb`: Notebook for feature engineering and model training (structured perceptron and BERT) on NER tasks.
+- `train_models_ner.ipynb`: Notebook for feature engineering and model training (structured perceptron and BERT) on NER tasks.
-- `reproduce_results.ipynb`: Notebook to reproduce results and generate evaluation metrics for the NER models.
+- `reproduce_results_ner.ipynb`: Notebook to reproduce results and generate evaluation metrics for the NER models.

 ## Technologies Used